-- Regularly alternated twenty-four-hour security to guard the development. - Documentation of all movement and vehicles entering and leaving the premises. - Regular searching of all vehicles entering and leaving the premises. - No persons not concerned with the development to enter on the premises. - Limit access points to one point.
+- Regularly alternated twenty four hour security to guard the development. - Documentation of all movement and vehicles entering and leaving the premises. - Regular searching of all vehicles entering and leaving the premises.

+- No persons not concerned with the development to enter on the premises. - Limit access points to one point.

-Safety Management
+• Safety Management

-Construction and Demolition Phases:
+Construction and Demolition

-- Adhere to international construction health and safety standards and precaution measures. - Provide health and social training amongst the project team and in the community which include HIV/AIDs and Covid awareness training.
+- Adhere to international construction health and safety standards and precaution measures. - Provide health and social training amongst the project team and in the community. - Make effort to ensure that the construction team and their families meet regularly (monthly).